Scottish investment trusts could move south on "Yes" vote in referendum

 While UK mutual fund flows had held steady into early September, after stripping out special flow movements, the pace of outflows increased in the week to Sept.
 12, with around $300 million leaving UK equity funds, data from Lipper showed.

-Unlike traditional mutual funds, investment trusts are “closed-ended”, in that there will only ever be a certain number of shares in the fund, which is legally and organizationally a company.
+Unlike traditional mutual funds, investment trusts are “closed-ended”, in that there will only ever be a certain number of shares in the fund, which is legally and organisationally a company.

 The value of those shares is then expressed in relation to the value of the investments the fund has made, with shares trading at a discount or premium to net asset value.